taiyuechain/docs/docs/source/taiyuepublic/RPC-API.md

 ```

 ## Eth
-In order for more developers to participate in the truechain ecosystem and be friendly to developers, truechain is compatible with ethereum.
+In order for more developers to participate in the taipublicchain ecosystem and be friendly to developers, taipublicchain is compatible with ethereum.
 Please refer to the instructions of [ethereum](https://github.com/ethereum/wiki/wiki/JSON-RPC) for detailed rules of use